It Was Raining That Night

 It Was Raining That Night is an English-Bengali bilingual film.
 Written and directed by Indian actor-director Mahesh Manjrekar, it is a relationship drama.
 The film was notable for being a joint production of India, United States and Bangladesh and stars Riaz, Riya Sen, Sushmita Sen, Victor Banerjee, Mahesh Manjrekar, Moon Moon Sen, Atit Shah, Dawn Moeller and Stefanie Siegel.
+The film was released after a delay.